DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Optimize Your Data Grids with GraphQL.md

           key,
         }),

-6. Enclose these queries in a `switch` conditional to improve readability:
+6. Enclose these queries in a conditional `switch` statement to improve readability:

     <!--JavaScript-->
         const sendRequest = (query: string, data: KeyValues = {}) => {